 Aspect Details Reporting Required for Entities Owned by a Trust Yes, trusts must disclose beneficial ownership information under Switzerland's anti-money laundering regulations.
 People with Significant Control (PSC) Register Not fully implemented, although there are existing frameworks for UBO reporting.
 Register of Overseas Entities Not implemented.
-Threshold for beneficial ownership 25% oland, as an EU member state, has fully adopted the EU's regulations on beneficial ownership transparency.
-This includes a People with Significant Control (PSC) register that tracks individuals who own or control 25% or more of a company's shares or voting rights.
-The information is stored in the Central Register of Beneficial Owners (CRBO), which is accessible to authorities and certain stakeholders.
+Threshold for beneficial ownership 25% elgium has a comprehensive UBO framework in place, in compliance with EU Anti-Money Laundering Directives.
+Companies must disclose beneficial owners who hold 25% or more of the shares or voting rights to the Belgian authorities.
+The People with Significant Control (PSC) register is publicly accessible, allowing for greater transparency in corporate ownership.